MysticMoonlight/EndlessMod/editions/libre.md

 Last Updated: August 14, 2021
 * Renamed modpack name to 'EndlessMod'
 * Seperated EndlessMod into 2 editions: Edge(Forge-Based) and Libre(Fabric-based)
-* Edge will have latest Forge version (Update will delay if most mods does not support newer version) to comply with their [support policy](https://forums.minecraftforge.net/topic/91712-supported-version-directory/), Libre version upgrades for each every 2 major updates(e.g. 1.16 -> 1.18 -> 1.20)

 ### Version Info ###
 - Fabric Version: 0.11.6